babashka/sci/README.md

 (foo) ;;=> 2
 ```

-Dynamic vars with thread-local bindings are also supported (for vars defined _inside_ your scripts, and thus _evaluated_ by SCI):
+Dynamic vars with thread-local bindings are also supported (for vars defined _inside_ your scripts, and thus _evaluated_ by SCI,
+or for SCI dynamic vars (see below)):

 ``` clojure
 (def ^:dynamic *x* 1)